Skip to main content

 • Platform service fees

-• Refunds and reimbursements (depending on if the refund or adjustment was processed on a booking after a payout had been received)
+• Refunds and reimbursements (depending on whether the refund or adjustment was processed on a booking after a payout had been received)

 • Property management markup fees on reservations